Sean-Toroghi/Deep-learning/Computer Vision.md

 ### Dataset, DataLoadre, and batch size

-- Batch size is the number of data points considered to calculate the loss value or updateweights.
-This hyperparameter helps to perform optimization when the size of dataset is so large that it does not fit memory.
+- Batch size is the number of data points considered to calculate the loss value or update weights.
+This hyperparameter helps to perform optimization when the size of the dataset is so large that it does not fit memory.
 The batch size helps ensure that we fetch multiple samples of data that are representative enough, but not necessarily 100% representative of the total data.
-- Dataset class requires to return two values: lenght of the dataset, and fetch specific row in dataset.
+- Dataset class requires to return two values: length of the dataset, and fetch specific rows in the dataset.
 We pass input and output into this class.
-- DataLoader gets the dataset, created by Dataset class, and batch_size.
+- DataLoader gets the dataset, created by the Dataset class, and batch_size.
 It then is used to fetch the batch_size number of datapoints.

-__Create a custome dataset and dataloar__
+__Create a custom dataset and dataloar__
 ```python
 from torch.utils.data import Dataset, DataLoader
 import torch